Course of Study

 Physical Education

 Promoting the physical well-being of the members of the Marlborough School community is part of the mission of the School.
 The Physical Education Department serves as the leader and main constituent in attaining this goal.
 The Department recognizes the individual needs of the students and strives to help each student develop her personal capabilities to her fullest potential.
 Through participation in a variety of physical activities the Department helps students develop an appreciation for the importance of regular exercise and behavior patterns that will lead to a healthy lifestyle, reduced stress, illness prevention, proper nutrition, and overall fitness.
 In addition to teaching the particular skills and strategies for specific sports, the Department helps students develop socialization and leadership skills through activities that foster cooperation, team building, and sportsmanship.
 Various modes of technology are utilized to enhance the students’ understanding of fitness and the sports included in our curriculum.
 Each student is nurtured to develop a positive self-image as a “physically-educated” individual, able to implement the knowledge and skills she learns in class into her life.
-This goal is explicitly expressed in our Department philosophy of “Fit for Life.”

 In Grades 7-8 students are exposed to a variety of activities to expand their experiences and develop into well-rounded young women.
 By exploring new activities in the various units, some students may choose to pursue their interests in a more competitive direction by joining an athletic team.